rdouglascox/logic_lectures/source/10_trees_for_PL.md

 - suppose we begin by assuming that it *is* satisfiable
 - that is, suppose there is some assignment on which it is true
 - what do we know?
-- well, we know that the assignment is one on which both conjuncts must be true
+- well, we know that the assignment is one on which both conjuncts must be satisfiable
 - for now, let's just write out a list like this to keep track:

 . . .